 Probate Avoidance Basics....Real Estate (Ohio and Florida are not the same)

 When I ask non-lawyers about their experience with the "probate process", most tell me that they wish it could have been avoided.
-Let's talk about real estate and some differences between Ohio and Florida and some probate avoidance options along with some other considerations...
+Let's talk about real estate and some differences between Ohio and Florida, along with some probate avoidance options and other considerations...

 Did you know that different states handle real estate differently?
 This doesn’t mean you shouldn’t plan for it!